Keto Shepherd’s Pie

 - Deceptively easy to make.
 For how many elements go into this dish, you’ll be shocked by how simple it is.

-- Layer after layer of flavor.
+- Comfort food without carbs.
 It’s got savory, creamy, and cheesy flavors in every bite.

 - Perfect for meal prep.
-I don’t make shepherd’s pie often, but when I do, I make a double-batch and keep one in the freezer for a meat pie emergency.
+I don’t make shepherd’s pie often, but when I do, I make a double-batch and keep one in the freezer.
+It’s one of my favorite freezer meals.

 - Ground beef.
 I used lean ground beef.
 If you want to use a fattier cut of beef, cook it separately and drain the excess fat.
-You can also use ground turkey or any type of ground meat.
+When I want a lighter pie, I’ve used ground turkey or ground chicken.
+Ground lamb also works really well.

 - Almond flour.
-It’s optional, but it thickens the filling.
+It’s optional, but I find a little bit thickens the filling nicely.

 - Crushed tomatoes.
 To add richness to the gravy.
 I opt for the canned ones in their natural juices.